-Search for an isomeric state, as found from the missing intensity balance, was carried out by generating time-difference spectra, constructed by the 285, 299, and 295~keV transitions above $ 16^{+} $ state as start and the 442 or the 700~keV transitions below the $ 16^{+} $ state as the stop signal.
+Search for an isomeric state, as found from the missing intensity balance, was carried out by generating time-difference spectra, constructed by taking the 285-, 299-, and 295-keV transitions above the $ 16^{+} $ level as start and the 442- or the 700-keV transitions below the $ 16^{+} $ as the stop signal.
 The spectra showed delayed nature in the form of asymmetric tail of a Gaussian distribution.
 As statistics in the individual spectrum was limited, a few of these spectra were added and shown plotted in the Fig.~\ref{isomer}.
-A half-life of $52 \pm 5$~ns was extracted through exponential fit on the decay tail of the gated $ \Delta T $ spectra for the 4018 keV level (Fig.\ref{isomer}).
-This method is not suitable for finding isomers with half-lives $\lesssim 30$~ns because of limitations in the dwell time and the intrinsic time resolution of the HPGe Clover detectors.
+A lifetime of $52(5)$~ns was extracted through exponential fit on the decay tail of the gated $ \Delta T $ spectra for the 4018-keV level (Fig.\ref{isomer}).
+This method is not suitable for finding isomers with lifetimes $\lesssim 30$~ns because of limitations in the dwell time and the intrinsic time resolution of the HPGe Clover detectors.
 Similarly, limitations on the coincidence time window had limited our search for long lived-isomers with $\tau \gtrsim 200\,{\rm ns}$.